RED-collabs/update/README.md

 #How to use
 step 0: cd ~/Download
 step 1: Download the bash script ' git clone https://github.com/RED-collabs/update '
 step 2: cd update
 step 3: type " sudo mv update  /usr/local/bin/update " then type:
-" sudo chmod +x /usr/local/bin/update "
+step 4: sudo chmod +x /usr/local/bin/update "
+if u skip step 4: type " sudo bash update " to run
-step 4: to run the script type " sudo update " may ask for usr pass
+step 5: to run the script type " sudo update " may ask for usr pass

 #warning.
 this not for full upgrade/update.